iamdonovan/iamdonovan.github.io/_sources/teaching/egm101/practicals/week8.rst

 one-way anova
 --------------

-From the plot of the histograms for each time period, it looks like the mean temperature is different in each time period - not only that, but it is increasing over time.
+From the plot of the histograms for each time period, it looks like the mean of the annual temperatures is different in each time period.
+Not only that, but the mean annual temperature is increasing over time: 1921-1970 was warmer than 1871-1920, and 1971-2020 was warmer than 1921-1970.

 As discussed in this week's lecture, one-way analysis of variance (**ANOVA**) is a technique that can help us determine whether there are *significant* differences in the means of three or more categories or groups of variables.